shader-slang/shader-slang.github.io/docs/reflection-api.md

 This document is intended to explain the principle of how Slang Reflection APIs are designed.
 For the information of how to use the Slang Reflection API functions, please refer to [Slang User's Guide](https://shader-slang.com/slang/user-guide/reflection.html).

+## Goal and dificulties of Slang Reflection API
 Slang provides "Slang reflection API" that works for multiple targets.
 This allows the Slang users to write more cross platform applications that can unify the similar API funcitonalities for different APIs.
 However, since Slang supports multiple targets, there are difficulties to design the reflection API that works for all of them.

 When a certain target comes with specific requirements, Slang Reflection APIs may need to comform to the requirements even when the other targets have no such requirements.
 As an example, when targeting CPP, the texture and sampler parameters in a single struct type can be serialized together.
 But when targeting HLSL, texture parameters are bound to `t` registers, and the sampler parameters are bound to `s` registers separately.

 When Slang provides advanced language features that a target doesn't support directly, Slang has to "de-sugar" it and this process must be deterministically well defined by the Slang Reflection APIs.

-The goals of the Slang Reflection APIs are:
+The goals of the Slang Reflection API are:
  - Reflect the program as how the user worte; not as how the target compiler generated.
  - Support applications that is cross-platform and cross-APIs.
  - Report the complete layout information for each platform.